e2thex/thoughts/docs/The Schematic Approach.md

 - **Abstract** across sensory modalities
 - **Probabilistic** in determining what is likely to be noticed

 **Neuroscience example**: Michael Graziano's research suggests that the brain maintains an internal model of attention, which helps regulate conscious access and social prediction.
-This model allows us to not only track our focus, but infer what others might be focusing on as well.
+This model allows us to not only track our focus but also infer what others might be focusing on.

 #### Theory of Mind Schema